110062122domingo/TCM_NN/README.md

 Training model can be run by pressing "run all" in tcm_nn_model.ipynb.
 Code for saving training metrices is included in the code.

 ## Model performance details
-The f1-score of the testing data is around 0.3 ~ 0.6, mainly affected by the balance of the data.<br>
+The f1-score of the testing data is around 0.3 ~ 0.6, mainly affected by the balanceness of the data.<br>
 In other words, if the data of a medicine contains the 1s as many as the 0s, it tends to have a higher f1-score.

 ## Model outpput examples